Bachelor of Arts in Criminal Justice, Law and Justice Specialization

-The interdisciplinary specialization focuses on law and justice theory and policy and includes courses in philosophy, as well as practical courses in legal research and writing.
+The interdisciplinary Law and Justice Specialization concentrates on the context of law and justice in a heterogeneous society including coursework in law and justice theory and policy as well as practical courses in legal research and writing and coursework in other disciplines such as philosophy.
 This track largely attracts students interested in the context of law in a diverse society and a variety of careers.